acceleratescience/large-language-models/docs/setting-up/runpod.md

 If you get any errors, the RunPod terminal is the best place to see what went wrong.

 You can switch out Llama 3.1 for any of the other [models supported by vLLM](https://docs.vllm.ai/en/latest/models/supported_models.html).
 Please note that not all of these models will have the same level of support.
 You might also find subtle differences.
 For example: the MistralAI models do not have an explicit system prompt; and some models have different context window limits that you may need to set manually in the RunPod template.
 If you are having trouble with a particular model, please feel free to ask for help.

+## MaaS or Self-service?
+That is the question.
+Do you use a MaaS service like Azure AI Studio, or run your own cloud instance?
+There are advantages and disadvantages to both.

+- Self-service means greater control, but costs will be higher.
+- You'll be able to run your own models freely, and hosting finetuned models will be the same cost as hosting the base model.
+- There is a learning curve, but not significantly more than getting a MaaS up and running

+There will be a certain point where the cost to run a MaaS will outpace that of self-serving.
+Let's look at an example:

+- The current price for 4x A40 GPUs is $1.56/hr.
+- The current prices for Meta-Llama-3.1-70B-Instruct on Azure AI Studio:
+    - Input:  $0.00268/1000 tokens
+    - Output: $0.00354/1000 tokens

+The question now is: at what point does it become more cost effective for me to use a RunPod instance?

+Assuming an even amount of input and output tokens, it means you would need approximately 250k tokens **each** for input and output to get to the $1.56 cost in one hour.
+That's ~360k words.
+As a reference, the first 3 Harry Potter books combined are about 250K words.

+That's ~140 tokens per second.
+Can the A40s even achieve that kind of throughput...?